You are currently viewing 11 Signs of Vitamin B12 Deficiency

 .

 9. Forgetfulness that’s not an occasional occurrence but happens often.
 A low B12 has been proven to be connected to dementia.
 The brain has a smaller volume as it shrinks affecting cognitive abilities.
-It causes sufferers to forget simple things such as day of the week, placing items in inappropriate places, or forgetting details.
+It causes sufferers to forget simple things such as the day of the week, placing items in inappropriate places, or forgetting details.

 .